Family Album cover

 Helen wrote the following.

 “Shortly after this their sojourn to Iron River, Mich. began.
 Several places of residence have been told to me by others.
 I do not know if iron River proper was one place we lived, but there were two in Bates Township.
 One told to me by a former baby sitter was on Helgemo Rd., and another was closer to the Chicagoan mine location on what is now called Nelson Rd.
 The next, and probably the last before adoption, was near the Fortune Lake area in Crystal Falls Township.
-All during this time she found different types of work to support herself and child; Fonder refusing to help, or not bothering to check.
+All during this time [Cora] found different types of work to support herself and child; Fonder refusing to help, or not bothering to check.
 This was all in the period, from 1925 through 1929.

-“On May 2 1928 Cora had me Baptized at the Catholic church in Crystal Falls.
+“On May 2 1928 Cora had me Baptized at the Catholic Church in Crystal Falls.
 Probably she had stated that she had a former marriage to Charles Close because his name is written in parenthesis after hers.
 An interesting point to me is that my name changed from Hellen Exzine to Helen Mary Fonder.
 I vaguely remember being placed in costodial care in a home in Crystal Falls for a while, possibly just prior to adoption.
 The adoption papers state that during the trial custodial with my adopting parents to be my health and general appearance improved; and on Aug.
-29, 1929, I was legaly adopted by Albert and Rose Nault.
+29, 1929, I was legally adopted by Albert and Rose Nault.
 I was 5 years old at the time.

 “On Dec.
 11 1931 Cora applied for divorce from August.
 However, the case was dismissed in May 1933 because of lack of progress.

 “ Cora’s story ends here as there is no other information as to the rest of her life.
-Her biological grand son Albert Holm is still in persuit of any clues that may bring the balance of her life to light.”
+Her biological grandson Albert Holm is still in persuit of any clues that may bring the balance of her life to light.”

 Cora apparently loved her daughter.
-She twice petitioned the court to get her Helen back, but was turned down each time.
+She twice petitioned the court to get Helen back, but was turned down each time.
 This last suit was filed in 1931 and rejected in 1933.
 After that, Cora disappeared from our view.

 In the early 1970s, Helen and Carl had stopped for refreshments at a bar in the Wisconsin village of Alvin.
 She chatted with another woman there and discovered that the other woman, Clara Hasse, was the daughter of Cora Green’s sister Gertrude.
 They were cousins!
 Actually they were half-sisters because Frederick Walter Schroeder was the father of both, but they did not know that.
 Helen was very happy to have found a link to her birth family.

-Cousin Clara Hasse, daughter of Gertrude Green Schroeder, and Helen Wayne and Carl Holm with Lorenzo Hasse and James Shroder
+Cousin Clara Hasse, daughter of Gertrude Green Schroeder, and Helen Wayne and Carl Holm with Lorenzo Hasse and James Shroder Helen and her Green cousins

 Click here to return to the list of sections.

-A Brief History August Fonder and Family
+A Brief History of August Fonder and Family

 August Fonder was the husband of Cora Green when Helen was born.
-There now is genetic evidence that August was not Helen’s father.
+Now there is genetic evidence that August was not Helen’s father.
 Albert Holm had his DNA tested by Ancestry.com.
 Ancestry provides a means of locating cousins by comparing the DNA tests of all the people who have had the test done by Ancestry.
 There are two results of Albert’s test that suggest that a different man was Helen’s father.
 First, no Fonder descendent has shown up as a cousin to Albert through mid 2019.
 This may not be fatal as the inheritance of DNA is a random process, but it is highly unlikely.
 Second, Albert has DNA matches who are descendents of the Schroder family, to whom he should not be related if the family tree is accurate.
 This is pretty strong evidence that Helen’s father was a Schroder.

 It is possible that at the time no one knew that Helen’s father was not August Fonder.
 However, if August himself knew, that would be a good explanation for why he abandoned the family and returned to Oconto Falls.